aedobbyn/beer-data-science/compile/compile.md

 ![](compile_files/figure-html/density_abv_ibu-1.png)<!-- -->

-Finally, a minor note: a few ancillary functions here make use of a package of helper functions I've developed.
+Finally, a minor note: a few ancillary functions here make use of a [package of helper functions](https://github.com/aedobbyn/dobtools) I've developed.
 This can be downloaded with `library("devtools"); install_github('aedobbyn/dobtools')`.
-All of these functions should be preceded with `dobtools::` but you can of course attach the package with `library(dobtools)` if you like.
+All of these functions here should be preceded with `dobtools::` but you can of course attach the package with `library(dobtools)` if you like.

 ### Workflow